Analytic formulas for the rapid evaluation of the orbit response matrix and chromatic functions from lattice parameters in circular accelerators: Corrections for the variation of the lattice parameters across magnets

 For the evaluation of the two integrals across combined-function magnets (i.e. with both dipole and quadrupole fields), the same calculations carried out in the previous section need to be repeated from Eq.~\eqref{eq:Transport1}, with a nonzero ($1\times2$) vector

-For the present ESRF storage ring, this calculation is not needed, though it shall be performed for machines such as the present ALBA and the new ESRF storage rings, both comprising defocusing combined-function dipoles, whose tilts may affect the dispersion function.
+For the old ESRF storage ring, this calculation is not needed, though it shall be performed for machines such as the present ALBA and the new ESRF storage rings (EBS), both comprising defocusing combined-function dipoles, whose tilts may affect the dispersion function.